palm86/hex_flora/priv/specimens/ferraria_variabilis.md

 ### Distribution in the Hex

-Sandy and shale flats of De Doorns Sandstone Fynbos and Hex River Arid Alluvium Fynbos.
+Sandy and shale flats of Hex River Arid Alluvium Fynbos.

 ### References